byrnesy924/AgeAlyser_2/README.md

 # AgeAlyser_2
-This package is an attempt to mine out key strategic choices and statistics from an age of empires game for analysis.
-Built ontop of the mgz parser, the package takes in a .AOE2RECORD and produces a pandas Series that documents:
+This package is an attempt to mine out key strategic choices and statistics from an age of empires 2 game for analysis.
+Built ontop of the [mgz parser](https://github.com/happyleavesaoc/aoc-mgz/tree/master/mgz), the package takes in a .AOE2RECORD and produces a pandas Series that documents:
 - The military strategy choices of both players throughout the game, including unit choice, mass, and timings
 - The economic choices of each player through the game
 - the players' maps
 and so on.

-The goal is to create an open source project that enables strong large scale analytics in the game.
+The goal is to create an open source project that enables large scale analytics of the game.
 Capture Age provides incredible analysis tools for watching replays, however there is a gap in terms of being able to extract statistical data from games en masse for analytics purposes.
-The task is difficult, given the structure of an mgz file.
+The task is difficult, given the structure of an mgz file, see below.

 Aside from this package, to my knowledge, the best progress so far has been made by:
 - [dj0wns](https://github.com/dj0wns/AoE_Rec_Opening_Analysis/tree/main)
 - [aoe insights](https://www.aoe2insights.com/)
 - [AOE Pulse made by dj0wns](https://www.aoepulse.com/home)

-I know there is a large section of the community that would love to run large scale analytics beyond just "which civilisation is the best" or civ matchups.
+I know there is a large section of the community that would love to run large scale analytics beyond civ matchups.
 The goal of this package is to bridge this gap.

+## Installation
+TODO - yet to publish

+## Usage
 ### Modeling Structure and package API
 **AgeMap**
 - Models the map itself and the natural objects within